 Cleaner & Greener

-We have re-introduced our Cleaner & Greener Rural Community award which seeks to reward and encourage those rural communities who have come together to protect and enhance their built and natural environment and to promote sustainability with their residents.
+The Cleaner & Greener Rural Community award seeks to reward and encourage those rural communities who have come together to protect and enhance their built and natural environment and to promote sustainability with their residents.

-There will be a £1,000 prize for the winners of the northern and southern, small and large village categories and £500 will be donated to the community groups nominating the highly commended winning applicants.
+There will be a £1,000 prize for the winners of the northern and southern Community Spirit and Cleaner & Greener awards, and £500 will be donated to the community groups nominating the highly commended winning applicants.

 Plaques will be presented to individual(s) who have been deemed to be community champions.